Alto Adige Pinot Noir Days

 Guided excursions of the Pinot Noir Experience in Glen and Mazon are also available.
 New this year are the “Pinot Noir & Bike” events on Sunday and Monday, along with an intriguing sparkling wine tasting scheduled at various times.

 For information, costs, and details of all scheduled activities—continually updated—please visit the website www.blauburgunder.it.
-There, you can also register for various events of the Pinot Noir Days.

 Living in Italy made easy: Government grants for relocation to Trentino…